planetceres/q/Readme.md

 ## What can I ask Q?

 Anything you want.
 Results primarily focus on current events and trending topics.

+Here are a few examples taken from actual conversations:

 ![Screenshot 1](/assets/screen4.png?raw=true "Screenshot 1")
 ![Screenshot 2](/assets/screen5.png?raw=true "Screenshot 2")